Sign on to Support the Massachusetts Environmental Justice Act!

 Feel free to use this letter and distribute it to allies and friends.
 For any questions, please contact: Richard M. Juang, Staff Attorney for Alternatives for Community & Environment, 617-861-1401 email@example.com.

-Please access the Sing on Here to support Environmental Justice
+Please access the Sign on letter Here to support Environmental Justice

 Dear Chairman Pignatelli, Chairman Gobi and Members of the Joint Committee on Environment, Natural Resouces, and Environment of the Massachusetts legislature: